ianmorgan/graph-store/docs/restAPI.md

 ### DocType and ID in payload, not URL

-Both  http://graphstore.app/docs/Droid & http://graphstore.app/docs are also supported.
+Both  http://graphstore.app/docs/Droid & http://graphstore.app/docs URL forms are also supported.
 In this case the JSON payload must contain the key "aggregateId" and "docType", e.g.

 ```bash
 curl -H "Content-Type: application/json" -X POST  http://graphstore.app/docs -d '{ "docType": "Droid", "aggregateId" : "2001", "name": "R2-D2" }'
 ```

+These additional keys are obviously removed from the payload before writing to the event store.

 ### Validation Mode